Dastardi/CS3500/README.md

 View contains two packages: gui and text.
 <br>GUI contains the ViewPanel, ViewableReversiTile, and PanelEventListener interface.
-There are some supporting classes with no interfaces, such as Circle2D and Hexagon2D, which are used to draw shapes in the panel, and then implementations of the aforementioned interfaces: ViewableTile, ReversiFrame, and ReversiPanel.
+There are some supporting classes with no interfaces, such as Circle2D, which is used to draw shapes in the panel, and then implementations of the aforementioned interfaces: ViewableTile, ReversiFrame, and ReversiPanel.
 <br>Text contains the TextualView interface and ReversiTextualView, the implementation of the view.

 The test directory contains separate test classes for each class in the src folder.